University of Michigan–Flint: Academics

-Admissions
+Undergraduate admissions

-The 2022 annual ranking of U.S. News & World Report categorizes UMF as "more selective".
-For the Class of 2025 (enrolled fall 2021), UMF received 4,021 applications and accepted 2,970 (73.9%).
+The 2022 annual ranking of U.S. News & World Report categorizes UM-Flint as "more selective".
+For the Class of 2025 (enrolled fall 2021), UM-Flint received 4,021 applications and accepted 2,970 (73.9%).
 Of those accepted, 495 enrolled, a yield rate (the percentage of accepted students who choose to attend the university) of 16.7%.
-UMF's freshman retention rate is 70.19%, with 35% going on to graduate within six years.

 The enrolled first-year class of 2025 had the following standardized test scores: the middle 50% range (25th percentile-75th percentile) of SAT scores was 1020-1250, while the middle 50% range of ACT scores was 21-29.

+Undergraduate graduation and retention

+UM-Flint's freshman retention rate is 70.19%, with 35% going on to graduate within six years.
+The eight-year graduation rate at UM-Flint is 49%, with a withdrawal rate of 46%.
+For Pell Grant recipients, who make up nearly half of the undergraduate population, the graduation and withdrawal rates are 52% and 43%, respectively.

+Programs

+There are 138 majors/concentrations that apply to 12 Bachelor's degrees and 43 graduate majors/concentrations.
+UM-Flint also offers graduate degrees including master's degrees, Professional Doctorals, and Ph.D. degrees.
+Its most popular undergraduate majors, in terms of 2021 graduates, were registered nursing/registered Nurse (319), psychology (98), health/health care administration/Management (52), accounting (41), biology/biological Sciences (36), business administration & management (33), computer science (32), mechanical engineering (31).

+The university offers an ABET-accredited mechanical engineering undergraduate degree through the College of Innovation and Technology.